Heard a lot about a Solid State Drives but want to know what it is and how it differs from a Hard Disk Drive? Then this post is especially for you.

 - SSD consume less power.

-Anyone using a SSD here?
-Would you like to share your experience here please?
+Is anyone using an SSD here?
+Would you like to share your experience here, please?